Guide to Your First Automatic Luxury Watch

 Bulova is a Japanese watchmaker that specializes in classiness.
 Even their more “modern” aesthetic watches carry with them a sense of refined grace.
 You get the sense that they have a cousin who’s a prince by marriage or something, but they’d never stoop to bragging about it or even bringing it up.

-This Bulova American Clipper does an amazing job of communicating that class while also having an edgier design element to create the double-takes.
+This Bulova Classic Black Skeleton Dial does an amazing job of communicating that class while also having an edgier design element to create the double-takes.
 We’re talking, of course, about the open heart that intersects with the second hand sub dial.

-The rose gold tone case and brown leather strap create an unmistakable air of class and have an almost vintage flavor.
+The yellow gold tone case and strap create an unmistakable air of class and have an almost vintage flavor.
 But that open heart on the dial, with the ticking engine visibly moving in a hummingbird fashion, are absolutely breathtaking.

-Buy your Bulova American Clipper Black Dial today and save 47%.
+Buy your Bulova Classic Black Skeleton Dial from WatchMaxx today and save big.

 The Hamilton Brown Dial Textile Strap